The completion numbers of Hamiltonicity and pancyclicity in random graphs: Proof of Theorem

-A $3$-prespider corresponds to a subgraph of a $3$-spider that spans a vertex of degree $3$, thus there are exactly $4$ non-isomorphic $3$-prespiders.
+A $3$-prespider corresponds to a connected subgraph of a $3$-spider that spans a vertex of degree $3$, thus there are exactly $4$ non-isomorphic $3$-prespiders (see Figure \ref{fig:prespiders}).
 By calculating the expected number of appearances of each such 3-prespider in $G(n,p)$, it follows that